anasvhora284/E-Waste-Facility-Locator/README.md

 - Ensure there are no port conflicts.
 - Review error messages in the terminal for clues.

-For further assistance, please refer to the [documentation](docs/) or contact support.

 ## Contributing

 Contributions to the E-Waste Facility Locator project are welcome.
-Please refer to the [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License